ESGF/sproket/README.md

 Note that each valueN above may include wildcards or be regular expressions.
 See Regex vs Wildcard below.

 ###  Special Field Considerations
-    retracted: This is hard coded to ”false”.
+* `retracted`: This is hard coded to `”false”`.
 User specified values will be ignored.
-    latest:  This is hard coded to ”true”.
+* `latest`:  This is hard coded to `”true”`.
 User specified values will be ignored.
-Note this may conflict with any version specifications, including any ID's that may contain versions.
+Note this may conflict with any `version` specifications, including any ID's that may contain versions.
-    replica: This is changed at various points in sproket to ensure users receive one, and only one, copy of each file in a result set.
+* `replica`: This is changed at various points in sproket to ensure users receive one, and only one, copy of each file in a result set.
 User specified values will be ignored.
-    data_node: This is hard coded to ”*”.
+* `data_node`: This is hard coded to `”*”`.
 User specified values will be ignored.
 See the data_node_priority parameter above for data node control.

 ###  Negation
 A field key/value match can be negated by prefixing the field key with a dash like so, ”-project”: “CMIP6”.
 Doing this to any fields in the Special Field Considerations section will result in undefined behavior.